Blogs

 wave

-Queen Sonja of Norway, consort of King Harald V, is captivating the world, not just for her royal duties but also for her adventurous spirit.
-Recently, she paddled the Pasvikelva River, a border river between Norway and Russia, showcasing a remarkable connection to her homeland.
+Okay, so you know Queen Sonja of Norway, right?
+King Harald's wife?
+She's captivating the world, not just for her royal duties – although she’s amazing at those – but also for her seriously adventurous spirit.
+I mean, who else would decide to paddle down the Pasvikelva River, a border river between Norway and Russia?
+It’s breathtakingly beautiful, but also a little…intense.
+It totally showcases her connection to her homeland, in the most daring way possible!

-To learn more about Queen Sonja and the Norwegian Royal Family, visit the official Royal Court of Norway website.
-Discover their work, commitments, and their enduring connection to the Norwegian people.
+Intrigued?
+Want to learn more about Queen Sonja and the Norwegian Royal Family?
+Check out the official Royal Court of Norway website.
+You’ll find out about their work, their commitments, and the deep, enduring connection they share with the Norwegian people.
+It’s a fascinating story, and one well worth exploring.

 FAQ